 To visit a Justice Center inmate:

 Visits on-site at the Justice Center Jail take place seven days/week either in-person, or at one of the video screens in the lobby.
-In-person visits take place through a window, and you will be speaking through an audio handset.
-There are no visiting hours on Wednesday or Thursday evenings.
+All on-site social visits must be pre-scheduled on-line, no more than one day in advance

 For visits with inmates at the Claybank Detention Facility or Stanton Correctional Facility please note: on-site video visits for inmates at both facilities are held at the Stanton Detention Center.